wilsonify/wilsonify.github.io/content/recipes/CREAMY RAVIOLI WITH HOUSE MARINARA71.md

 this point you can either freeze the ravioli or cook them immediately.)
 4 To cook, bring a large pot of salted water to boil and add the ravioli in batches of 8 to 10, depending on the size of your pot.
 Boil gently until the raviolis float, 2 to 4 minutes.
-5 Serve with the marinara.</instructions>
+5 Serve with the marinara.

-		<modifications>If you’re feeling lazy as fuck or are scared of making your own dough, you can cheat and just buy wonton
+# modifications

-wrappers and use them instead.
+If you’re feeling lazy as fuck or are scared of making your own dough, you can cheat and just buy wonton wrappers and use them instead.
 Skip the whole ravioli stamp and rolling out thing.
 Just place a little filling in the center of a wonton wrapper, wet the edges, and press another wrapper over the top, making sure to seal the edges.
 Freeze them or cook them right away just like the homemade shit.